pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/Backtracking.md

 consuming the leading space " " so that later parsers can try.

-Another example of a parser that internally backtracks is the ``Parser/replaceError(with:)`` opreator, which coalesces any error thrown by a parser into a default output value:
+Another example of a parser that internally backtracks is the ``Parser/replaceError(with:)`` operator, which coalesces any error thrown by a parser into a default output value:

 ```swift
 let parser = Parse {